 The Sample App is a simple web application implemented using Python, with Redis for storage.

-okteto-stack.yml file contains the Stack manifest of the Sample App:
+docker-compose.yml file defines the components of the Sample App:

 Deploying the Sample App is as simple as executing this command:

-deploy command will create the necesary deployments, services, persistent volumes and ingress rules needed to run the Sample App.
+deploy command will create the necessary deployments, services, persistent volumes, and ingress rules needed to run the Sample App.
 Cool no 😎?

 Open your browser and go to the URL of the application.
 You can get the URL by logging into Okteto Cloud and clicking on the application's endpoint:

-Let's do some changes to our application.
+Let's make some changes to our application.
 For example, open the

 vote/app.py file in your IDE and modify the voting options on lines 16-17.
 Save your changes.

-Once you are happy with your changes, execute the following command:
+Once you're happy with your changes, execute the following command: